Teacher in classroom with her students

 Celebrating International Day of Education

-January 24, 2024 is the sixth annual International Day of Education.
+January 24, 2025 is the seventh annual International Day of Education.

 In honor of International Day of Education, let’s take a closer look at the importance of bringing equitable, quality education to all.